Budget analyst’s love for numbers shines at work, home

-Anissa Nash, a U.S. Army Aviation and Missile Command budget analyst, teleworks from home, June 2, practicing social-distancing during the coronavirus pandemic while providing financial management services throughout the command.
+For Anissa Nash, a U.S. Army Aviation and Missile Command budget analyst, life revolves around numbers.

+Nash joined AMCOM’s Resource Management Division (G-8) in September 2018.
+She works in the Appropriated Funds Division, Budget Execution Branch, providing financial management services throughout the command and executing approximately $1.8 million in AMCOM direct resources.

+“We’re the bill-payers for the organization,” she explained.
+“We work with our assigned customers, making sure that the right category of funds are available for the purchases they need to make, and that those payments are made at the right time.

 |Date Taken: